Solving Linear Programs with Fast Online Learning Algorithms: Fast Online Algorithms for Offline LPs

 and the primal solution is estimated through proximal point

 and we let $x^k = \lambda(s \geq c_k - \langle \tma_k, \y \rangle)$ be the Lagrangian multiplier of $s \geq c_k - \langle \tma_k, \y \rangle$ in the optimal solution.

-\begin{rem} In the literature of online algorithms, the proximal point update is known as ``implicit'' update, where ``implicit'' comes from the optimality condition
+\begin{rem} In the literature of online algorithms, the proximal point update is known as implicit update, where ``implicit'' comes from the optimality condition

 and $\y^{k + 1}$ can be expressed implicitly as where $\mathcal{N}_{\mathbb{R}_+^n} ( \y^{k + 1} )$ is the normal cone of the nonnegative orthant at $\y^{k + 1}$.
-Unlike online update which linearizes $f (\y, k)$, implicit proximal point update preserves all the information and it is shown to be more robust to stepsize selection than subgradient {\cite{10.48550/arxiv.1810.05633, deng2021minibatch}}. \end{rem}
+Unlike explicit update which linearizes $f (\y, k)$, implicit update preserves all the information and it is shown to be more robust to stepsize selection than subgradient {\cite{10.48550/arxiv.1810.05633, deng2021minibatch}}. \end{rem}

 The analysis of implicit update is similar, and we still have a trade-off between gap and violation \begin{lem} {{Under assumptions {\ref{A1}} to \ref{A3}, if we take $\gamma_k \equiv \gamma$, then solution $\hat{\x}$ output by \textbf{Algorithm \ref{alg:online}} using implicit proximal point update \eqref{eqn:implicit} satisfies